analogash/the_last_drop/README.md

 Expect:
 - Character creation
-- A 1–2 week in-game cycle
+- A week in the shop.
 - Daily tasks and customers
 - Simple potion crafting